Kernix13/csharp-oop-interface-inheritance/README.md

 - _Interface implementation_ allows a class to implement members defined in an interface
 - A class can define its own behavior and implement the members defined in an interface.
 - A class can inherit from multiple interfaces
-- You should use interface implementation when a class can perform a specific set of actions?
+- You should use interface implementation when a class can perform a specific set of actions (?)
 - Create smaller, more specific interfaces rather than one large interface
 - An interface doesn't hold any data itself
 - Interfaces define methods but they don't provide the implementation for the methods
 - An interface makes your related classes more consistent and easier to work with
-- A method that takes an interface _parameter_ can interact with any object that implements the interface, irrespective of its specific class
+- A method that takes an interface _parameter_ can interact with any object that implements the interface, irrespective of its specific class (Advanced)
 - Interfaces help decouple class dependencies, making it easier to develop, test, and maintain the code
-- the `interface` keyword
+- You create an interface using the `interface` keyword

 #### Implement interface properties